kali-linex/linex/Documentation/dev-tools/gdb-kernel-debugging.rst

 Setup
 -----

-- Create a virtual Linux machine for QEMU/KVM (see www.linux-kvm.org and www.qemu.org for more details).
+- Create a virtual Linex machine for QEMU/KVM (see www.linex-kvm.org and www.qemu.org for more details).
 For cross-development, https://landley.net/aboriginal/bin keeps a pool of machine images and toolchains that can be helpful to start from.